MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-data/packages/data/overview.md

 To change the charging level and state, find the ``BatteryLevelDataSource`` script on the ``Battery Level Slate`` GameObject.
 Change the values for ``Battery Level 0 to 1`` and ``Is Charging``.

+>[!Note]
-><span style="color:red">**Note: How this demo is structured is not a good example of combining theming and data binding.
-In a production application for proper separation of model and view, the actual battery state (level and charging) would be provided in a separate data source than the resource locators for the sprites themselves.**</span>
+>How this demo is structured is not a good example of combining theming and data binding.
+In a production application for proper separation of model and view, the actual battery state (level and charging) would be provided in a separate data source than the resource locators for the sprites themselves.

 #### Assets/UX Theming Example/Scenes/UXThemingExample